stolostron/rhacm-docs/cert_manager/certificates.md

 * Audit Logging
 * Image Manager (Docker Registry) and Management ingress

-All certificates managed by cert-manager for example, Management ingress, are managed (created, refreshed, and watched) by cert-manager.
+All certificates managed by `cert-manager` for example, Management ingress, are managed (created, refreshed, and watched) by `cert-manager`.

 For more information about cert-manager, see [Using Red Hat Advanced Cluster Management for Kubernetes Certificate manager](cert_manager.md).